How to move around Merida, public and private transport

-This mechanism is used throughout the city; however some street numbers are repeated at different neighborhoods, so if you head outside the city center make sure to know the borough.
+This mechanism is used throughout the city; however, some street numbers are repeated in different neighborhoods, so if you head outside the city center make sure to know the borough.

 Pro: Public transport is safe and connects you to any point in the city.
 Con: Bus routes, especially bus stops, are almost unpredictable.

 Make sure you know beforehand or ask where the bus stop is, where you’ll get off and what route will it follow.
 Although the routes and stops are defined, they are not necessarily visible and may seem like a hidden-treasure.
 Most routes start before 6am and end, on average, 11pm.

 This is the official link with the bus stops of Merida’s lines.